Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 Much of the later notebooks will involve using these tools.
 This workbook also introduces you to the main data source that is used in the online workbooks, the North Carolina Department of Corrections Data (<https://webapps.doc.state.nc.us/opi/downloads.do?method=view>).
-In this notebook, you will
+In this notebook, you will:

 - Build basic queries using SQL,